What are you looking for during the interview and audition?

 OK, so how much is this all going to cost?

-The course fee for 2018/19 is £7,500.
+The course fee is £7,500.
 This includes all your teaching, theatre workshops, production costs, tickets and travel for the many theatre visits that are a regular feature of the course.

 Many drama schools now offer a Foundation course.
 Why choose the Year Out Drama Company?